VinaiPhomsouvannady/React-Tic-tac-toe/README.md

 # Tic-Tac-Toe
-Following React turtorial to create a tictactoe game with time travel
+Following React tutorial to create a tictactoe game with time travel

 ## Available Scripts